coolprinshu123/Collaborative-Robotics/index.md

+# Google Summer of code 2k18 Report

+# Robocomp

+It is time to finally summarize the work done by me as GSoC summer intern.
+First of all I would like to thank my mentors Iván Barbecho Delgado and Marco A Gutiérrez who has always provided a helping hand whenever I was stuck.
+It has been an awesome experience as the GSoC intern.

 # Learnblock (Learnbot programming language) extension for collaborative robotics

 Learnblock is a project to teach children how to program a robot.